sambody/inkscape-guide-tools/README.md

 The grid dimensions are defined by the number of columns, the column width and gutter width.
 Examples:

+Columns (vertical guides) without gutters (gutter width set to 0), centered on the page:

 ![grid guides](img/gridguides1.png)

-Columns (vertical guides) without gutters (gutter width set to 0), centered on the page.
+Columns with gutters, no outer gutters:

 ![grid guides](img/gridguides2.png)

-Columns with gutters, no outer gutters.
+Columns with additional guides through the middle of the gutters, with outer gutters:

 ![grid guides](img/gridguides3.png)

-Columns with additional guides through the middle of the gutters, with outer gutters.
+Guides in rows with gutters, top aligned:

 ![grid guides](img/gridguides4.png)

-Guides in rows with gutters, top aligned.

 _Limitations:_